Nodegem/nodegem-web/README.md

 In development, expressing dependencies this way allows your styles to be reloaded on the fly as you edit them.
 In production, all CSS files will be concatenated into a single minified `.css` file in the build output.

-If you are concerned about using Webpack-specific semantics, you can put all your CSS right into `src/index.css`.
-It would still be imported from `src/index.js`, but you could always remove that import if you later migrate to a different build tool.
+If you are concerned about using Webpack-specific semantics, you can put all your CSS right into `index.css`.
+It would still be imported from `index.js`, but you could always remove that import if you later migrate to a different build tool.

 ## Post-Processing CSS